scholarsportal/ask_academic_dates/README.md

 ## Code of Conduct

 Everyone interacting in the project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPA Code of Conduct](https://www.pypa.io/en/latest/code-of-conduct/).

+### Todo
+1. Test
+2. Refactor
+3. Add docstring
+4. Add a Makefile
+5. Add show terminal graph for a given month
+6. Create a .rst file and add metadata for